martinberlin/udpx/README.md

     bug/1     → Merged back in develop

-    Please except of PIXELS+s no stale branches unless there is a real need to have them.
+    Please except of the existing feature branches do not leave stale branches unless there is a real need to have them.
+Branches that diverge from master/develop and are stale for weeks will be deleted.

 Testing should pass when examples/test is open in the browser and two different ESP32 with RGB /RGBW stripe outputs match the expected results.